matbesancon/hugo-site/content/post/2019-10-21-skype-a-scientist.markdown

 ## What do you do in your lab? (if you work in a lab?)

-Once I obtain interesting models and answers from computers, I write articles for other scientists to read.
+Once I have developed models and obtained interesting answers from computers, I write articles for other scientists to read.
 Other than that, I discuss with other people to find ideas on the models we write or how to write better computer programs, I drink coffee and eat cookies even when I shouldn't.